-The effect of others' disclosures.
+The effect of others' disclosures

 Research from a variety of literatures has shown that people are powerfully influenced by the behavior of those around them.
-There is, for example, a large literature in economics on rational herding behavior, which explores how other people's behavior can convey useful information (Devenow and Welch 1996).
-If, as a visitor to a new city, you notice that everyone is patronizing one restaurant, but not the one next to it, it is probably a good idea to go with the herd (and not just because it will be more lively).
-Applied to self-disclosure, research and theorizing about herding suggests that if large numbers of people are revealing some kind of information, there is probably not great risk (and there may even be a benefit) to doing so oneself.
-In fact, to the extent that there is safety in numbers, the revelation of information by others may not only signal that it is safe to do so, but may itself actually cause it to be safer than it otherwise would be.
+Applied to selfdisclosure, research and theorizing about herding (Devenow and Welch 1996) would suggest that if large numbers of people are revealing some kind of information, there is probably not great risk (and there may even be a benefit) to doing so oneself.
 Similarly, research on social norms finds that people adapt their behaviors to conform to that of those around them (Asch 1955, 1958; Sherif 1966; Jones 1984; Cialdini and Trost 1998; Krupka and Weber 2008), and infer injunctive norms (what one should do) from observations of descriptive norms (what people actually do: Bicchieri 2006).
-Applied to self-disclosure, these findings imply that when people are surrounded by others who are revealing intimate details of their lives, they may conform to the prevailing norm of divulgence.
+Applied to selfdisclosure, these findings imply that when people are surrounded by others who are revealing intimate details of their lives, they may conform to the prevailing norm of divulgence.
+In addition, research focusing on self-disclosure has found that motives such as desire for social approval (Baumeister and Leary 1995) and reciprocity (Kenny 1994) promote disclosure.
+Observing other people's willingness to answer intrusive questions, and in particular to admit to sensitive behaviors, may lead respondents to be less concerned about social disapproval, and to in turn, reciprocate disclosure.
+These theories suggest that we should expect higher admission rates to sensitive behaviors when subjects observe other people more frequently admitting to having engaged in sensitive behaviors, and, conversely, lower admission rates when people observe others either denying engaging in behaviors or refusing to answer the questions: